shinku/shinfileinputer/README.md

 const inputer = new shinfileinput();
 inputer.start("*",[OUTOUTTYPE.BASE64]).then(res=>{
     console.log({res});
-    //you will get a array,
+    //you will get a array of base64,
 }
 ```
 FUNCTIONS